Treating Stress And Skin Disease In Tandem

 ALLISON AUBREY: There's nothing pleasant about itchy, flaking skin, according to Kristen Palcisco.
 But she says for her, the worst thing about psoriasis is the sense that you're wearing your emotions on your skin.

-Ms. KRISTEN PALCISCO: So you feel like everybody can see how you're feeling, and oh, my gosh, how embarrassing because this is not an attractive way to present, you know, what's going on the inside.
+MONTAGNE: So you feel like everybody can see how you're feeling and oh, my gosh, how embarrassing because this is not an attractive way to present, you know, what's going on the inside.
 So you just sort of feel exposed or unzipped, is how I used to call it.

 AUBREY: Over the years, lots of patients have made the connection between stress and psoriasis.
 For Palcisco, it happened back in college.
 She'd had a mild case on and off for several years.
 But when her father died, she says her grief and depression seemed to make the condition much worse.
 Throughout her early 20s, she noticed the same pattern.
 The severity of her symptoms seemed to track her state of mind.